 \section{Related Work}

-The previous version of this paper~\cite{SAT12} has been a seminal contribution to many other works.
+The previous work on the community structure of SAT formulas~\cite{SAT12} has strongly influenced other works.
 The community structure is correlated to the runtime of CDCL SAT solvers~\cite{NewshamGFAS14,NewshamLGLFC15}.
-Also, it has been used to improve the performance of several solvers. \citet{DMartinsML13} partition MaxSAT instances using the community structure in order to identify smaller unsatisfiable subformulas.
-This method is refined by~\citet{NevesMJLM15}. \citet{SonobeKI14} use the partition obtained with the community structure to improve the performance of a parallel SAT solver.
-The community structure is used to detect relevant learnt clauses, and the performances of several CDCL SAT solvers are improved augmenting the original instance with this set of useful clauses~\cite{SAT15}.
+Also, it has been used to improve the performance of several solvers. \citeA{DMartinsML13} partition MaxSAT instances using the community structure in order to identify smaller unsatisfiable subformulas.
+This method is refined by~\citeA{NevesMJLM15}. \citeA{SonobeKI14} use the partition obtained with the community structure to improve the performance of a parallel SAT solver.
+The relation between community structure and BMC problems encoded into SAT instances has been studied~\cite{BaudBerthierGS17}.

 An important issue to develop new SAT solving techniques \emph{specialized} in industrial problems is the limited number of these benchmarks and the high cost of solving them.
 For these reasons, the generation of random instances with properties more similar to industrial formulas is a very interesting challenge.
-This problem was already stated by~\citet{tenchallenges1} as one of the ten most interesting challenges in propositional search.
-The same problem is highlighted by~\citet{tenchallenges3,dechterbook}.
-Some approaches on pseudo-insdustrial random generation focus on general properties shared by the majority of real-world problems.
+This problem was already stated by~\citeA{tenchallenges1} as one of the ten most interesting challenges in propositional search.
+The same problem is highlighted by~\citeA{tenchallenges3} and~\citeA{dechterbook}.
+Some approaches on pseudo-industrial random generation focus on general properties shared by the majority of real-world problems.
 This is the case of the (clear) community structure.
 There exist some generators that \emph{indirectly} use the notion of modularity~\cite{Slater02,BurgKaufmannKottler2012,NewshamGFAS14,MalitskyMOT16}.
 Recently, the Community Attachment model~\cite{IJCAI15,AIJ4} has been proposed to generate random pseudo-industrial instances with high modularity. \citeA{ijcai09,AIJ5} have proposed a model for generating scale-free random SAT instances. \citeA{IJCAI17} extended it to the Popularity-Similarity model for SAT instances, a model where the notion of modularity (similarity) can be combined with the high variability of variable occurrences (popularity).